-Welch & Condon handles workers’ compensation claims under the Washington Industrial Insurance Act (“L&I”), the Longshore and Harbor Workers’ Compensation Act (LHWCA), the Defense Base Act (DBA), the Non-Appropriated Fund Instrumentalities Act (NAFIA) and the Outer Continental Shelf Lands Act (OCSLA).
+Welch & Condon handles workers’ compensation claims under the Washington Industrial Insurance Act (“L&I”) and the Longshore and Harbor Workers’ Compensation Act (LHWCA), the Defense Base Act (DBA), the Non-Appropriated Fund Instrumentalities Act (NAFIA) and the Outer Continental Shelf Lands Act (OCSLA).

 The Washington Industrial Insurance Act (L&I) is a no-fault system which covers medical expenses and pays a portion of lost wages while a worker recovers from a workplace injury or occupational disease.
 Your employer may be insured through the state fund, or be self-insured, either way the same laws have to be followed.
 Many claims go from start to finish with no problems.
 However, disputes may develop over acceptance of a claim, calculation of benefits, authorization for medical care, acceptance of specific conditions, ability to return to work or your impairment rating.
 If there is a dispute in your claim, you may not be getting all the benefits you are entitled to receive.

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) helps Longshore workers and maritime construction workers, shipyard workers and maritime construction workers who are injured on the job.
 Compensation, medical care and vocational rehabilitation services are available to workers injured under the LHWCA.
 Claims are managed and benefits are paid by private insurance companies, or self-insured employers , with some oversight by the Federal Department of Labor.
 Claims managers are often located in other states, which can make communication frustrating and confusing.
 If benefits are not timely paid, a claim is controverted, or you are not getting answers to your questions, we can help.